 Nav Salimian: Hey, Gene!
 I’m great.
 Thank you very much for having me on leaders in the trenches.

 Gene Hammett: Well, excited to have you here.
 We’re going to talk about some of the challenges you’ve gone into growing the business, creating the mental momentum, creating the brand if you will.
 And, and really it’s, this is a story of the pivot.
 So before we dive in, I’d love for you to tell the audience a little bit about you and who you serve in this business.

 Nav Salimian: For sure.
 The brand is Claudio Lugli.
 Uh, my, my father is, the design is very much his brain sharp.
 It’s something he’s been working on for over a decade.
 I came on board with my father, uh, about four years ago when native Fossey we found out that I found that the final store that we will, that we had as a family what was going to be essentially closed due to difficulties in the high street and, and essentially not being able to provide a good enough turnover to say there we had about seven students growing up.
 We needed to spark a change.
 And um, my father is a very, very skilled designer and say it, I’m someone that comes from a digital marketing background and we have to meet in the middle almost like a news, news going old school mash essentially find a new avenue in which to get my dad’s brand out there, which is a brand is really funky and a statement show brands which are trying to introduce to the market.

 Gene Hammett: So if you are watching the video, you’d see an example of this because I’ve been on the website.
 That’s certainly an example of the brand, right?

 Nav Salimian: For sure.
-A fun, vibrant quality pieces, uh, that the had 10 is supposed to, you know, gain a bit of attention and even be an icebreaker.
-What have you.
+A fun, vibrant quality piece, uh, that the had 10 is supposed to, you know, gain a bit of attention and even be an icebreaker.
+What have you?

 Gene Hammett: But I will clarify like you couldn’t have got there just being, in theory, you had to actually take action to figure out what was working, what’s not working